 What are the challenges of the job?

 There hasn’t been much public education or outreach over the last few years and that’s my biggest focus at the moment.
 Eventually I’d like to increase bylaw enforcement as well.
 I think it’s especially important to enforce speed limits and make sure small vessels aren’t impeding the big ships as they come up the channel.
-It can take up to a kilometer for one of these ships to stop, so it’s the responsibility of smaller, more maneuverable vessels to keep clear.
+It can take up to a kilometre for one of these ships to stop, so it’s the responsibility of smaller, more manoeuvrable vessels to keep clear.

 How could the public make it easier for you to get the job done?

 Don’t exceed 5 knots in the rivers!
 We get quite a few complaints around people exceeding the 5 knot rule up the Waimata, especially on jet skis.
 Maintaining a safe speed is one of the cardinal rules of being a good boatie and excessive wakes in the river can lead to erosion damage to the banks.

 How do you like to spend your time out of the council?